MS in Physician Assistant Studies Curriculum

 The first four semesters of ODU's PA Program consist of didactic and laboratory coursework

-in the basic and clinical sciences, including a full semester’s course in anatomy
+in the basic and clinical sciences, including a full semester course in anatomy with

-Additionally, students receive instruction in basic sciences useful to better understanding
+Additionally, students receive instruction in basic sciences to better understand

-of clinical medicine such as pathophysiology, genetics, microbiology and immunology.
+clinical medicine.
+These include courses such as physiology, pathophysiology, genetics,

 - For more information on Program Learning Outcomes and Competencies, please see PA Program Policy and Procedures Student Handbook.